 Course # Semester/Year:

-The preceptor agreement permits nursing students of the College of Nursing, University of Tennessee Health Science Center (UTHSC) to participate in a student preceptorship in your facility,
+tudents of the College of Nursing, University of) to participate in a student preceptorship in your

-(Clinical Site Name)
+• al Site Name)

 Conditions of this program are as follows:

 The Affiliation period will be to

-The student,(Student Name) , will be under the supervision of
+The student,(Student Name) , will be under the supervision of acting as preceptor.

-(Preceptor Name) acting as preceptor.
+(Preceptor Name) S I I

-Professor, with your facility for the above course(s). of the College of Nursing, serves as the liaison
+Professor with your facility for the above course(s). , of the College of Nursing, serves as the liaison